Tvalc/GCA/docs/Story/chapters/Ch5.md

   - Transfers vital data about the cosmic network to the party
   - Sacrifices physical form to prevent security lockdown
   - Last words: "The Architects' vision must be restored"
+  - With Protocol-7's sacrifice and the party's escape, the group now consists of Hazel, Tom, Lisa, Jen, Krix, Glitch, and Protocol-7 (as a temporary ally).
+The group receives a UI notification: "Party Full – Maximum 4 Members."
+Players must choose which four characters to keep active, with the others available at rest points.

 ### Scene 8: Gateway to B4
 - **Location**: Transition from B3 to B4 (Deep Web)